Cah-Kangkung/OS_110_MedExercism/README.md

 - scrabble-score
 - triangle

-now i will explain on how i solvec  d .... problem
+Now i will explain on how i solve ISBN Verifier problem
 ___

+# THE PROBLEM